wood, paint, electronics, Atari games, projector

 INDIECADE @ E3 July

-The Catalogue Essay about the work from that exhibition is available here.
+The Catalogue Essay about the work from the first exhibition is available here.

 Articles + Reviews